Copp31/Code-parts/README.md

 - Each script begins with a summary :

 ```
-// This script render a clear summary of items when you have the item's name and quantity.
+// This script return a clear summary of items when you have the item's name and quantity.

 let array = [];

 [...]
 ```

+### How to use this repository <a name="repository"></a>

+You will be lucky if you find the script is what you need precisely.
+You will probably need to change at least the docData name to fit with yours. :star:

+The main idea of ​​this script repository is to create a library where you can get inspired and see more possibilities for your project.
+Some functions can be used as a starting template to help you write functions.

+We want to share various scripts to facilitate sharing information.

+We wish to add functions over time.

+Take a look at all the scripts! :dizzy:

  <hr />

 > The following section is for developers

-## :chart_with_upwards_trend: Test with the comand-line interface <a name="testing-CLI"></a>
+## :chart_with_upwards_trend: Test with the command-line interface <a name="testing-CLI"></a>

 Each script can be tested while running runTests.js.

-- Be sure that your .txt and .js files are both in the **mirror folder** of each other to run a test.
+- Be sure that your .txt and .js files are both in the **mirror folder** of each other.
 - It is essential to use the **same name** for these two files.

 ```